 Here's the link

+This editorial was on the recent parliamentary elections in Iraq.
+Just like in the past the results of the election have yet to be determined, and there were still bombings and acts of protest all around Iraq.
+Only three dozen people died, which is relatively small compared to the amount of people who have died in years past.
+It is also important to note that during this election, less people voted due to the stricter voting regulations.
 I agree, the unemployed need help, and Obama is going in the right direction.
 We just need to find the right way to help them.
 I think that working with the banks, along with providing the unemployed with jobs will be the perfect solution to this problem.
 I guess time will tell....

 Here's the link!